Football Concussions: Prevention, Diagnosis, and Recovery

 - Pop Warner Little Scholars instituted some rule changes in 2012 to try to protect young players from injury.
 Most notably, they reduced the amount of contact time in practices and banned full-speed, head-on blocking and tackling drills when players are lined up more than 3 feet apart.

 Note: If you’re suffering from symptoms that won’t go away after a football concussion, we can help.
 95% of our patients experience statistically verified restoration of brain function after treatment at our clinic.
-If you’d like to learn more about whether we can help you, sign up for a free consultation.
+If you’d like to learn more about whether we can help you, schedule a consultation.

 Diagnosing Concussions in Football Players